astravant/digital-garden-jekyll/_pages/about.md

 ---
 *About Page*

 We are always pursuing labels, merely constructs of the human mind.
-I am certainly guilty of this.

-> Best-Selling Author, CEO, Entrepreneur, Activist, Philanthropist, Public Figure, Billionaire, Executive, Partner
+> Best-Selling Author, CEO, Entrepreneur, Activist, Billionaire, Philanthropist, Public Figure, Partner